Compare Popular Online Grief Counseling Programs

 Find Your Online Grief Counseling Program

 Employment requirements vary by state.
-While bachelor’s degree graduates may be able to find employment in some locations, many employers require candidates have master’s degree in counseling.
-In all cases, professionals with a graduate degree can provide more services to their clients and require less supervision in their work.
+While bachelor’s degree graduates may be able to find employment in some locations, state's require graduates to complete a master’s degree in counseling to obtain licensure to practice.
+In all cases, professionals with a graduate degree can provide services to their clients and do not require supervision while they work.
 Programs with an emphasis in grief counseling generally consist of 60 credit hours and require approximately two years to complete.

 Step 2: Obtain State Licensure

-While no specific license exists for grief counselors, some states do require professionals to obtain a license in a similar field.
+While no specific license exists for grief counselors, states do require professional counselors to obtain a license to practice any form of counseling.
 Every state is different and regulations can vary significantly.
 As a result, it’s imperative to research your state’s requirements thoroughly.
 You should always consult with a local government agency about any potential licensure requirements as soon as possible.

 All 50 states and the District of Columbia require private practice substance abuse, behavior disorder, and mental health counselors to be licensed.
 Licensure requires passing a state board-approved examination and, in most cases, candidacy is only open to those with a master’s degree.
 Graduates may be eligible to apply for the Licensed Professional Counselor (LPC) exam.
 After two years of supervision under a fully licensed professional, they may be eligible to apply for the Licensed Clinical Professional Counselor (LCPC) exam.